git-moss/ConvertWithMoss/README-FORMATS.md

 ## Expert Sleepers disting EX

-The disting EX is a multifunction Eurorack module which provides many different algorithms.
+The disting EX is a multi-function Eurorack module which provides many different algorithms.
 On of them is the SD Multisample algorithm which is an eight voice polyphonic, three part multitimbral, sample playback instrument, playing WAV files from the MicroSD card.
 It can have up to 3 input CV/gate pairs, or can be played via MIDI or I2C.
 It supports both velocity switches and round robins per sample.
 The basic multi-sample setup is encoded in the file-names of the samples.
 Further information like the amplitude envelope are stored in a preset (*.dexpreset).
 The preset references only the name of the folder which contains the related samples.
 All samples in the folder considered to be belonging to the multi-sample.

 ### Destination Options